FlowFuse/website/src/handbook/company/security/incident-response.md

 ### Severity

-The [SIRT](#security-incident-response-team-sirt) shall monitor incident and event tickets and shall assign a ticket severity based on the following categories:
+The [SIRT](#security-incident-response-team-sirt) shall monitor incident and event issues and shall assign a severity (via label) based on the following categories:

  - **P3/P4** - Low and Medium Severity